Frequently Asked Questions

 Note

-The above flag needs to be provided only when changing the backup location.
-Subsequent execution of the same command repetitively will automatically use the provided backup location.
+You need to provide the flag only when changing the backup location.
+Subsequent executions of the same command will automatically use the provided backup location.

-How to create an updated product zip to be used in a pipeline?
+How do I create an updated product zip to be used in a pipeline?

 Follow the steps described below to create an updated product zip that can be used in a pipeline.